 No one ever wants to think about their home becoming flooded by a sewage backup.
 But unfortunately, it can and does happen from time to time.
 However, in many cases, the filth and contamination of a sewage backup in your home can be avoided if you know what to watch for and take action at the first sign of a problem.

 First, every homeowner must understand that every home has a sewer line or pipe.
 This is the one pipe that connects all of your home’s drains to the city sewer system.
 The drains coming from all of your tubs, showers, sinks, and toilet converge into this one pipe that carries all of the dirty water and waste out of your home.
 And if that one pipe becomes clogged or damaged, the waste is going to eventually back up into your home.

-Fortunately for residents, whenever you have a sewer line backup, all you need to do is call (806) 787-6501.
-The licensed plumbers from Action Air & Plumbing are available 24/7 to provide emergency service for sewer line issues.
+Fortunately for residents, whenever you have a sewer line backup, all you need to do is call 806-583-3558.
+The licensed plumbers from Action Air Plumbing and Septic are available 24/7 to provide emergency service for sewer line issues.

 Common Causes Of Sewer Backups

 - Sewer line clogs are the most common cause of a nasty sewer backup.
 The culprit could be something that was flushed down a toilet, like paper towels or trash, or something that was forced down a sink drain.
 If you notice that all of your home’s drains are clearing more slowly than they once did, you will soon be experiencing a sewage backup unless you call in the pros at Action Air & Plumbing.
 A professional drain cleaning is the only way to blast away clogs and residue that create issues inside your drain and sewer pipes.